 Focused Ultrasound Therapy

-Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with chronic migraine headaches.
+Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with different types of headaches, including chronic migraine headaches.
 This novel technology focuses beams of ultrasonic energy precisely and accurately on targets deep in the brain without damaging surrounding normal tissue.

 How It Works

-Where the beams converge, focused ultrasound can cause neuromodulation of the occipital nerves that has reduced the severity of chronic migraines in preclinical models.
+Where the beams converge, focused ultrasound can cause neuromodulation of the occipital nerves that has reduced the severity of headaches in preclinical models.
+While significant preclinical work has been accomplished, there is still much to be done before this technology will be widely available.

-The primary options for treatment of migraines include medication, many of which have side effects or are only partly effective.
+The primary options for treatment of headaches include medication, many of which have side effects or are only partly effective.
+Possible advantages are:

-At the present time, there are no clinical trials recruiting patients for treatment of migraine headaches.
+At the present time, there are no clinical trials recruiting patients for treatment of headaches.

 Regulatory Approval and Reimbursement